ramezrafla/redis-oplog/README.md

         "optimistic": true, // Does not do a sync processing on the diffs.
 But it works by default with client-side mutations.
         "pushToRedis": true // Pushes to redis the changes by default },
-    "cacheTimer": 2700000,
-    "debug": false, // Will show timestamp and activity of redis-oplog.
+    "cacheTimer": 2700000, // Cache timer, any data not accessed within that time is removed -- our default is 45 mins "debug": false, // Will show timestamp and activity of redis-oplog }
-  }
 }
 ```